Contact Lens Care

 Aside from looking stylish, sunglasses serve to protect your eyes and have a wealth of benefits.
-High-quality sunglasses will reduce glare, improve your ability to see in bright conditions and prevent sun-related eye diseases.
-Sunglasses can also protect you from environmental elements such as sand and dust.
+High-quality sunglasses will reduce glare, improve your ability to see in bright conditions and prevent sun-related eye disorders such as cataracts.
+Sunglasses can also protect you from environmental elements such as sand, dust, and wind.

 Even if the sun doesn’t bother your eyes, you should still wear sunglasses as UV rays can damage your eyes on even the cloudiest of days.

-You’ll find that all sunglasses sold within the UK and EU have a CE mark on them.
-This indicates that they comply with the EU standards and offer a safe level of UV protection.
+You’ll find that all sunglasses sold within the UK have a UKCA mark on them.
+Sunglasses in Ireland and the EU will have a CE mark.
+This indicates that they comply with the requirements for products to be sold within Great Britain or EU standards and offer a safe level of UV protection.

 Which type of sunglasses is best?

-The best types of sunglasses are the ones which offer 100% UV protection.
-In addition to these, you can buy a range of sunglasses with different tints to ensure better vision in certain conditions.
+The best types of sunglasses are the ones which offer 100% UVA and UVB protection.
+In addition to these, you can buy a range of sunglasses with different tints to ensure better vision and comfort in certain conditions.

 Polarised sunglasses are great as they offer polarised lenses which reduce glare from bright light when it reflects off flat surfaces.
 They are the best choice for those who spend a lot of time near water, be it sailing, fishing or going to the beach.
 They are also great for driving as they minimise glare from vehicle windows and pavements.

-Gradient lenses also offer clear vision whilst driving with the top of the lenses being darkest, therefore protecting your eyes from sunlight whilst allowing more light to the bottom half of the lens so that you are able to see your dashboard clearly.
+Gradient lenses also offer clear vision whilst driving, with the top of the lens being darkest, therefore protecting your eyes from sunlight whilst allowing more light to the bottom half of the lens so that you are able to see your dashboard clearly.